-Restoration is the continuation of rehabilitation activities beyond the initial 5 years or the repair or replacement of major facilities damaged by the fire.
+Restoration is the continuation of rehabilitation activities beyond the initial 3 or 5 years specified by BAR or the repair or replacement of major facilities damaged by the fire.
 Restoration is financed using non-emergency funding.
 Jurisdictional Agencies are responsible for planning and implementing restoration projects per agency policy and funding.